bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 #### Freya

 Freya almost dozed off with her head in Merlin&rsquo;s lap.
 Merlin fell silent, as he mindlessly rubbed her head with the tips of his fingers, with the pressure just the way she liked it.
 Freya could almost purr.
-If Freya were in her bastet form, looking like a large black panther with wings, she would be purring, nodding her head into Merlin&rsquo;s palm, getting the best possible nose and head scratches and marking Merlin as her own.
+If Freya were in her Bastet form, looking like a large black panther with wings, she would be purring, nodding her head into Merlin&rsquo;s palm, getting the best possible nose and head scratches and marking Merlin as her own.
 Alas, Freya was in Leon&rsquo;s unfamiliar bedroom, with Merlin, very much in the physical plane.
 Despite being unfamiliar, Freya trusted Merlin completely.
 He would keep her out of danger, and make the best decisions for her and for Magic.

 At some point, Merlin stopped the soothing scratching of her head.
 When it stopped, it took Freya a moment to ground herself, and not attempt to rub her head into Merlin&rsquo;s palm, as was their custom at home, in bastet or human form.
 This would not be the appropriate reaction in front of others.
 Noticing Merlin tense, Freya sat up straight, trying to discern the source of his unease.

 *&#x00ab;What is it?&#x00bb;* Freya telepathically asked Merlin, tilting her head slightly towards him.
 Freya did hear Leon say something about other servants being attacked by Arthur.
 This was not new information, but she wanted to let Merlin decide exactly how much to reveal to Leon.

 Lancelot may have orchestrated this meeting, but Freya still didn&rsquo;t know how much to trust this Sir Leon bloke.
 If she was not mistaken, Sir Leon had been cruel to Merlin during at least a few of Merlin&rsquo;s more public assaults.
 Freya was unsure of quite how cruel Leon was, given that Lancelot seemed to emphasize Leon&rsquo;s role in instigating the event in the winter, *Rabbit Dance*, according to Leon.
 Merlin had left that part out of the story when he told her what happened.
-But Merlin often left out most details, despite her insistance that she wanted to be there for him, and could handle it.
+But Merlin often left out most details, despite her insistence that she wanted to be there for him, and could handle it.
 From the way Merlin had come home that night, it was clear that at least two distinct people had forcibly fucked Merlin.
 She was grateful that Lancelot and Gwen could help her with that one, as she likely would have turned into a bastet in anger, and killed King Arthur, for his cruelty right then.
 Today&rsquo;s mishap seemed fairly benign by comparison, if it weren&rsquo;t for Merlin&rsquo;s use of time-magic.

 While Merlin had clearly relaxed a bit, when in Lancelot&rsquo;s lap, he had yet to have an opportunity to sleep off the effects of the time-magic.
 Freya did not know how long he had paused time earlier today, but the slight sag of his shoulders, and the sluggishness of his reaction time told Freya that it might have been more than a few minutes, easily solved by going to bed a little earlier.

 As if in response to Freya&rsquo;s gaze, Merlin waved his hand.
 George and Leon froze.
 This wasn&rsquo;t the familiar attempt to play dead, to avoid notices.
 This was an all-encompassing stillness, involuntary to all but her and Merlin.
 It was their private refuge, spliced between the flow of time.
-If the pounding of their combinded pulses harmonizing, being the only sound within deafening silence weren&rsquo;t so familiar, Freya would panic.
+If the pounding of their combined pulses harmonizing, being the only sound within deafening silence weren&rsquo;t so familiar, Freya would panic.

 She smirked to herself, remembering the first time Merlin paused time.
 It was their first kiss.
 She could not have dreamed of more romantic kiss, than one with rose petals, strawberries, and a whole world waiting for them to have their moment.
 The moment was so sweet, and so private, that Freya often lied about her first kiss when asked by other women.
 That moment was for her and Merlin alone.
-Freya felt herself blushing, thinking about the sensation of Merlin&rsquo;s sweet, and smooth lips, carfully grazing her lips, with eyes shining with tears, promises to take care of her always.
+Freya felt herself blushing, thinking about the sensation of Merlin&rsquo;s sweet, and smooth lips, carefully grazing her lips, with eyes shining with tears, promises to take care of her always.

 Leon&rsquo;s chest was slightly puffed out, holding an inhaled breath.
 One of Leon&rsquo;s curls was askew, as if in the middle of falling down, frozen in time.
-George held his quill in mid-air, just above the ink pot, as if about to write something.
-There was a frozen drop of ink, stuck in mid air, halfway between the quill and the ink pot.
+George held his quill perfectly still, just above the ink pot, as if about to write something.
+There was a frozen drop of ink, stuck in midair, halfway between the quill and the ink pot.
 George&rsquo;s tongue was on his lip, as if about to bite his lower lip in thought.
 There was no more wind, as the air was now still.
 Freya risked a glance towards the window, and noticed a bird flying past Leon&rsquo;s window.
-It was still as a statue, in mid-air, wings pointed downward, mid-flap.
+It was still as a statue, in high above the ground, wings pointed downward, mid-flap.

 Freya&rsquo;s gaze flitted back to Merlin&rsquo;s eyes, as the golden glow of magic faded.
 Merlin had paused time again.

 Merlin&rsquo;s right shoulder started to inflate, while the rest of his body was statue still, like the rest of the frozen world.
 The shoulder inflated until a second Merlin-head poked out, briefly creating silly image of Merlin with two heads.
 This second copy of Merlin was non-corporeal.
-It seemed mostly solid, except for the fact that the new body parts, extruding from Merlin&rsquo;s physical shoulder, seemedto be able to pass through his physical form with ease, and allowed the smallest bit of sunlight to pass through, giving a slight translucent quality.
+It seemed mostly solid, except for the fact that the new body parts, extruding from Merlin&rsquo;s physical shoulder, seemed to be able to pass through his physical form with ease, and allowed the smallest bit of sunlight to pass through, giving a slight translucent quality.
 One Merlin had completely pulled himself out from his shoulder, he stretched a little bit, clearly wincing at sore shoulder muscles.

 Freya reached her hand out to touch her Emrys, as she referred to the Ephemeral plane version of Merlin.
 The sight of Emrys, dressed in a odd fashion, a tunic with something called buttons down the front, that is tailored precisely to exaggerate the shape of his torso, paired with trousers that hugged the shape of his bum, held up by a leather belt, stirred a familiar heat between Freya&rsquo;s legs.
 Merlin had explained that this outfit was from some two millennia in the future.
 Merlin could just sort of &ldquo;see&rdquo; the future, in the same way Freya could just tell how to coax a flower into bloom.
 She had tried it, but could never manage to get further than somewhat seeing where a ball conjured within the Ephemeral plane would land.

 Freya felt her head move, as Merlin yanked her hair, forcing her eyes to meet his.
 From his floating standpoint, Merlin&rsquo;s crotch nearly perfectly aligned with her mouth.
 Freya wondered if he planned it that way.
 She leaned forward, hoping to nuzzle her mouth against the cloth covering Merlin&rsquo;s manhood.
-She had never quite figured out how to manipulate the tab that freed his manhood, but prior the nuzzling was usually rewarded with firmness.
+She had never quite figured out how to manipulate the tab that freed his manhood, but prior to the nuzzling was usually rewarded with firmness.

 This time, Merlin denied her, and rather grabbed one of her hands, pulling her fully into the Ephemeral plane, leaving her body as still as Merlin&rsquo;s.

 Once they were both situated in the Ephemeral plane, styled to be their own living room, but with one wall removed to allow them to peer down at the Physical plane, Freya felt herself heat up with arousal once more.
 She absently wondered if this was a Pavlovian response, aroused by the many memories of orgasming at Merlin&rsquo;s hand, mouth, or manhood in this very room.

 Knowing that the intimacy was also grounding for Merlin, Freya concentrated, willing herself to be wearing only her corset, and a thin silk skirt.
 She leaned back, signaling her desire, to be touched, without initiation.

 Merlin settled down behind her, placing her head in his lap, while ha absentmindedly fiddled with her exposed nipples in one hand, and grabbed her upper legs possessively, underneath the flimsy skirt, occasionally swiping his fingers between her folds.
 Freya was comfortable.
 Merlin&rsquo;s far away look softened each time he grabbed Freya, as if he was reminding himself she was still there.

 After a few blissful moments of silence, Freya asked, &ldquo;How much do you trust Leon?&rdquo;  She was staring through the walls of Leon&rsquo;s room in the physical plane, and had noticed Arthur outside the door.
 She noticed he was engaged in what looked like an intimate moment with somebody, but she could not make out details.
-Freya still struggled to de-focus her eyes enough to see through solid objects in the physical plane, from the Ephemeral plane.
+Freya still struggled to unfocus her eyes enough to see through solid objects in the physical plane, from the Ephemeral plane.
 Seeing through humans was much more difficult for her.
 She figured Merlin could see the trajectory of what events were to come.
 She guessed it wasn&rsquo;t unlikely for Arthur not to knock on this door.

 &ldquo;I don&rsquo;t know&rdquo; Merlin finally replied, his voice betraying a tiny hint of uncertainty.
 They could speak aloud in the Ephemeral plane with absolute privacy.